leonardojo/ggPlantmap/ggPlantmap.userguide.md

 ### 4 Create your own ggPlantmap

 Hopefully by now you should be a little familiar with the package.
-But we encourage you to create your own ggPlantmap.
+But I encourage you to create your own ggPlantmap.
 To do so, we will require a specific open-source imaging software called Icy (<https://icy.bioimageanalysis.org/>).
 Source image:
 <https://www.mdpi.com/ijms/ijms-16-13989/article_deploy/html/images/ijms-16-13989-g007.png>